The Bankrate promise

 “It only takes two or three minutes to just sign in and look over the activity and make sure ‘yes, I did all of those things and all of that looks right,’ and sign back out,” Inscoe says.

-You may feel like you want to have a backup bank account to avoid this scenario again, but that approach is an extreme one.
+If you’ve experienced an online bank outage, you may feel like you want a backup bank account to avoid repeating that scenario.
+But that approach is an extreme one.
 While an occasional outage isn’t rare, repeated outages at the same bank would signal a problem.
 If you feel like a backup bank is necessary, you ought to do something bolder.

 “If I’m having too many outages with my bank, I would go find another bank that has less outages,” Deloitte’s Tandon says.

-“The expectation of many of our clients is — and should be — that [banks are] no different than the power company,” says Ken Meyer, chief technology officer for consumer banking at SunTrust.
+“The expectation of many of our clients is — and should be — that [banks are] no different than the power company,” says Ken Meyer, chief information officer at Wells Fargo.
 “They expect us to work.”